psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 "Right, Steve, we've got to power down the Brain and load everything into the, the what is it?"

-"Lorry container.
-It's ready in the loading dock"
+"It's a lorry container, Doug, sheesh!
+It's ready in the loading dock."

 *Oh my giddy aunt!
 That's liquid nitrogen in the vault.
-What the fuck happens if it gets above 40 Kelvin?* "Ok, so we'll need to move it at, let's see, 5am ok?"
+What the fuck happens if it gets above 70 Kelvin?* "Ok, so we'll need to move it at, let's see, 5am ok?"

 The kryptokom flashed.
 He put his finger to his ear and held his hand up to Steve.